 Domestic violence is defined as patterns of behavior in a relationship used to gain power and control over a partner.

-While 85% of domestic violence victims identify as women, it happens to people of all genders, sexual orientations, ages, races, nationalities, religions, and economic statuses.
-Domestic abuse is most likely to occur within intimate couples who are married, living together, or dating, but it also includes stalking, elder abuse, and commercial sex trafficking.
+It is important to recognize that while domestic abuse is most likely to occur within intimate couples who are married, living together, or dating, the term also includes stalking, elder abuse, and commercial sex trafficking.

 It can sometimes be difficult to know whether you are being abused, especially if your partner or caregiver says they love you, showers you with attention, buys gifts, and contributes to household expenses like groceries or rent.
 They may not even be physically abusive toward you.
 People who are abusive will often act loving and supportive as a way to keep you in the relationship.